NatLabs/Itertools/README.md

 # Itertools

-A library with datastructures, functions and tools for utilising and working efficiently with iterators
+A library with data structures, functions and tools for utilizing and working efficiently with iterators

 List of functions:

 ### PeekableIter

 - [x] fromIter

-### Deiter - Double Ended Iterator
+### Deiter - Double-Ended Iterator

 - [x] rev